manni8436/MS3-Project/README.md

 * The site needs to be easily accessible.
 * The navigation menu needs to be simple to use on a range of devices, including desktop, tablet and mobile.
-* Manoeuring around the site should be simple and straightforward.
+* Manoeuvring around the site should be simple and straightforward.
 * To be able to create an user account.
-* To be able to add recipes.
-* To be able to edit recipes.
-* To be able to delete recipes.
+* It should be easy to Create, Read, Update and Delete recipes.
 * The site should be informative and all the text should be easy to read.
 * The images should be clear and not stretched or squashed.
-* To be able to register, login and logout easily.
+* It should be easy to register, login and logout.

 #### FIRST TIME VISITORS

-* I want the site to be easy to understand how to navigate throughoout the site.
+* I want the site to be easy to understand how to navigate throughout the site.
 * I want to the content to be easily read and understanble.
 * I want images to be clearly visible.